1992 Yearbook of Jehovah's Witnesses

 Imagine, Christ’s fearless followers, a small, close-knit band who struggled against persecutors, were the ones blessed with a widely opened door of sacred service!
 No such privilege went to the religious leaders or the rulers of the city.
 They had earned no favor with Jesus as they wielded their power in Philadelphia—a choice spot because it lay on the frontier of culture and acted as the gateway to central Asia Minor.
 On the other hand, Jesus encouraged the Philadelphia congregation to take full advantage of their opportunity to preach the Kingdom of God.
 They had endured and shown that they had enough power, with help from God’s spirit, to continue with further deeds in Jehovah’s service.
 Neither Gentile nor Jewish opposition had stopped, nor will it ever stop, the Kingdom proclamation work.

-Buy 1992 Yearbook of Jehovah's Witnesses at Attic books in Nairobi Kenya.
+Buy 1992 Yearbook of Jehovah's Witnesses at our website in Nairobi Kenya.

 Book details